 Having successfully diversified its economy, Singapore has become a regional and global hub for technology and startups.
 It is now home to one of the most developed startup eco-system in Asia, with an ever-growing number of companies using the country as a base to manage their operations in the region and beyond.

-List of the 20 top funded startups in Singapore
+List of the 20 top-funded startups in Singapore

-Without further ado, here is the list with details about each company, total amount of funds received by the company in US $ unless otherwise specified, according to Crunchbase and/or TechinAsia, together with the company’s logo and direct link to the company’s website.
+Without further ado, here is the list with details about each company, the total amount of funds received by the company in US $ unless otherwise specified, according to Crunchbase and/or TechinAsia, together with the company’s logo and a direct link to the company’s website.

 Website: grab.com – Industry: transport – Total funding: $ 6.8 B

 Grab is a mobile ride-hailing platform offering booking services for taxis operating throughout Southeast Asia.
 After its success with taxis, Grab later expanded to private car services (GrabCar), motorcycle taxis (GrabBike), last mile delivery (GrabExpress), ride sharing (GrabShare) and food delivery (GrabFood), also offering online payment services and solutions.

 Website: lazada.com – Industry: e-commerce – Total funding: $ 4.2 B

 Lazada is the leading e-commerce platform in Southeast Asia, present in Indonesia, Malaysia, the Philippines, Singapore, Thailand, and Vietnam.
 It helps more than 100,000 local and international sellers and 2,500 brands reach the 600+ million consumers in the region.

 Website: seagroup.com – Industry: games, e-commerce, fintech – Total funding: $ 1.3 B